Connolly Youth Movement

+The Connolly Youth Movement (CYM, Ógra Uí Chonghaile) is an all-Ireland communist youth organisation named after revolutionary socialist, James Connolly.
+From its founding in 1963 until 2021, CYM was affiliated with the Communist Party of Ireland.
+The CYM is Marxist–Leninist, supports a united Ireland, and opposes the Good Friday Agreement and European Union.
+It is a member of the World Federation of Democratic Youth.

 History and current status

-The CYM was founded in 1963 by young republicans who were influenced by the Communist Party during the Dublin Housing Action struggle.
-In 1970 with the merger of the Irish Workers' Party and Communist Party of Northern Ireland, to form the Communist Party of Ireland, the Northern Ireland Young Communist League joined the CYM, with Madge Davison as its general secretary.
+The Connolly Youth Movement (CYM) was founded in 1963 by young people who were influenced by the Communist Party during the Dublin Housing Action struggle.
+In 1970, with the merger of the Irish Workers' Party and Communist Party of Northern Ireland, to form the Communist Party of Ireland (CPI), the Northern Ireland Young Communist League joined the CYM, with Madge Davison as its general secretary.
 The CYM disbanded in 1991 due to a reduction in membership following the dissolution of the Soviet Union and eastern and central European bloc and the resulting political crisis in the World Communist Movement.
-However, following the resurgence of the left and anti-capitalist movement in Ireland, the CYM re-formed in 2002, grouped mainly around young members of the Dublin Branch of the CPI and student activists in NUI (National University of Ireland), Galway.
-The Connolly Youth Movement has relations with a number of young communist organisations around the world.
-The Connolly Youth Movement attends the :Meeting of European Communist Youth Organizations (MECYO).
+However, following the resurgence of the left and anti-capitalist movement in Ireland, the CYM re-formed in 2002, grouped mainly around young members of the Dublin Branch of the CPI and student activists at NUI Galway.
+The Connolly Youth Movement has relations with several young communist organisations around the world.
+The CYM attends the :Meeting of European Communist Youth Organizations (MECYO).

 The CYM supported the programme of the Communist Party of Ireland until a vote of the membership rescinded it at an Extraordinary Ard Fheis on 9 January 2021.
-In February 2021, the Communist Party of Ireland issued a statement stating that several dual (CPI-CYM) members had been expelled for alleged breaches of discipline and factional behaviour within the CPI prior to the CYM's decision to drop its support for the programme of the CPI.
+The Communist Party issued a statement saying that, shortly before the split, several dual (CPI-CYM) members had been expelled for breaches of discipline and factional behaviour.

+Policies and ideology

+The CYM is constitutionally a Marxist-Leninist organisation.
+It opposes the Good Friday Agreement and the European Union.
+In July 2022 it published a new programme, Cause of Youth, Cause of Ireland.
+This included a commitment to Irish unity, revival of Irish culture and promotion of the Irish language, civil rights, free education, free healthcare on an all-Ireland basis, action on climate change, a public housing programme, international solidarity, and "a comprehensive system of worker's rights".